Gun Facts in the U.S. 2026: The Reality of Firearms in America

 - New Hampshire - 52 per 1,000 people

-Note: All data included in this section is collected through self-reporting surveys on a state-by-state basis and do not align with national levels.
-The per capita rates are likely higher.
+Note: All data included in this section are collected through self-reporting surveys on a state-by-state basis and do not align with national levels.
+Actual per capita rates are likely higher.

 What Percentage of All the Guns in the World Are Owned by Americans?

-According to the 2017 Small Arms Survey, the global estimate of firearms is over one billion.
-Of these, approximately 857 million (85%) are in civilian hands, 133 million (13%) are in military arsenals, and 23 million (2%) are owned by law enforcement agencies.
+According to the 2017 Small Arms Survey, the global estimate of firearms is over 1 billion.
+Of these, approximately 857 million (85%) were in civilian hands; 133 million (13%) were in military arsenals; and 23 million (2%) were owned by law enforcement agencies.

-In 2017, the Small Arms Survey estimated that Americans owned 393 million firearms, which is about 120.5 firearms per 100 people.
-This means that Americans hold roughly 46% of the world's civilian-owned firearms.
-3
+The same Small Arms Survey estimated that Americans owned 393 million firearms, which is about 120.5 firearms per 100 people.
+This means that Americans held roughly 46% of the world's privately owned firearms in 2017.(5)

-In 2017, 22% of U.S. females, or approximately 36.9 million women, owned firearms.
-By 2023, this percentage increased to 25%, meaning around 41 million women in the U.S. personally owned a gun.
+In 2017, 22% of U.S. females (approximately 36.9 million) owned firearms.
+By 2023, this percentage increased to 25%, meaning around 41.0 million women in the U.S. personally owned guns.
 This shows a growing trend in female gun ownership over the years.
-22, 25

 Men